BA(Hons), MA(RCA), ARPS, FRGS

 In 1969 they made an ascent of the very long and dangerous ‘Fiva Route’ in Romsdal in Norway, an escapade that nearly cost them their lives.
 See ‘Fiva‘.

-The next year they were both climbing Extremes in North Wales: they both led the classic ‘Cenotaph Corner‘, separately, on the same day.
+The next year they were both climbing Extremes in North Wales: they both led the classic ‘Cenotaph Corner‘ on sight, separately, on the same day.

 (Gordon continued climbing for 35 years until the onset of a serious eye problem in April 2007 – a ‘macular pucker’ – caused him to call it quits.
 Some pictures of his climbing career can be found in his UKClimbing photogallery).